tomyreyes/Materialize-Fan-Site/README.md

 # Fan Website

 In this project I created a fan website for the band Of Monsters and Men.
+The purpose of this project was to build on the fundamentals of HTML and CSS, familiarize ourselves with jQuery as well as to become more familiar with responsive design.

-This website was built using:
+### This website was built using:

 * [jQuery](https://jquery.com/)

 * [Materialize](http://materializecss.com/)

-The purpose of this project was to build on the fundamentals of HTML and CSS, familiarize ourselves with jQuery as well as to become more familiar with responsive design.

 ### Materialize: